6 Best Email Marketing Practices for Authors

 6best

-by CJ McDaniel // October 3
+by David Harris // October 3

 When using email marketing to promote a product, brand or service, you have the ability to reach people right in their inboxes and thus to have a very personal and profound impact.
 The statistics clearly show that this is a highly effective way to promote a book and to potentially make a lot of money but you know what they say: with great power comes great responsibility.